Oyindaol/UnoFlipGame/README.md

 #### Daniel Esenwa
 - Worked on the UML class diagram and sequence diagram.
-- Tested the UNO Flip gameModel.
+- Tested the UNO Flip UNOModel.

 ## Known Issues
 - Issues with tallying the scores after playing any special card.